 The Lung Cancer Assembly aims to develop, promote and share new knowledge, training and education for members to enhance their expertise in all aspects of lung cancer practice and research.
 To achieve these goals, the Assembly provides a platform for interaction between clinicians and researchers and ensures that educational and scientific needs are met during the APSR annual congresses.

 The current Lung Cancer Assembly hot topics are genomic and molecular profiling of non-small cell lung cancer (NSCLC), early detection including screening, plasma circulating tumour biomarkers, targeted therapies and immunotherapies.
 The current Assembly Head (Dr Chong-Kin Liam) is interested in targeted therapies for molecular subtyped advanced NSCLC and immunotherapies for NSCLC and small cell lung cancer (SCLC); the Head-Elect (Dr Emily Stone) is interested in early diagnosis and screening, multidisciplinary lung cancer care and the application of data science to the clinic; and the Deputy Head (Dr Sita Andarini) is interested in targeted therapy and immunotherapy in NSCLC and SCLC.

 - Junior members who are keen to develop knowledge, establish and build contacts and networks, present research ideas, seek training opportunities and apply for funds.

-- Senior members with vast experience are urged to join the Assembly to share their knowledge, train and educate the next generation, build research collaborations and to represent the Assembly on international projects with Sister Societies.
-Last but not least, the Assembly wishes to meet all APSR members who are keen to submit ideas for talks and presentations at future APSR Annual Congress Assembly Symposia.
+- Senior members with vast experience wishing to share their knowledge, train and educate the next generation, build research collaborations and seek to represent the Assembly on international projects and sister societies.
+All who are keen to submit ideas for talks and presentations at future APSR Annual Congress Assembly symposia.